Kara Walker: Recognition

 In 1997, Walker, who was 28 at the time, was one of the youngest people to receive a MacArthur fellowship.
-Walker's work received criticism from older generations of African-American artists who accused her work of being pornographic and of pandering to racism, while being targeted at a white audience who these critics felt covertly enjoyed the racist imagery which her work repurposed.
+Walker's work received criticism from older generations of African-American artists who accused her work of being pornographic and of pandering to racism, while targeting a white audience whom these critics felt covertly enjoyed the racist imagery which her work repurposed.

 She was the United States representative for the 25th International São Paulo Biennial in Brazil in 2002.

 Walker received the 2004 Deutsche Bank Prize and the 2005 Larry Aldrich Award.
 In 2007, she was listed among Time magazine's 100 Most Influential People in The World, Artists and Entertainers, in an essay written by artist Barbara Kruger.
 In 2012, she was elected to the American Academy of Arts and Letters and won the International Artist Award from Anderson Ranch Arts Center in Colorado.

 In 2016, she was an artist-in-residence at the American Academy in Rome.

 Walker has been featured on the PBS series Art21: Art in the Twenty-First Century.
 Her work appears on the cover of musician Arto Lindsay's recording, "Salt" (2004).
 In addition, she co-wrote the song "Suicide Demo for Kara Walker" on the Destroyer album "Kaputt."

-Her name appears in the lyrics of the Le Tigre song "Hot Topic."

-In 2017, a large scale mural portrait of Kara Walker done by artist Chuck Close was installed in a New York City subway station (Q line, 86th Street), part of a MTA public arts program.
 She was elected to the American Philosophical Society in 2018.

 In 2019, Walker was elected to the Royal Academy of Arts in London, as an Honorary Royal Academician (HonRA).

+In art and popular culture

+She is name-checked by Le Tigre in their 1999 song "Hot Topic."
+The song was used in a Kohl's commercial in 2016.